Russlewisbo/UNIBOglobalhealth/_book/Module3_book.md

 Similar to COVAX, ACT-A has thus far fallen short of its expectations.
 As discussed above, COVAX, which is essentially the vaccine pillar of ACT-A, failed to meet the relative modest goals of 20% vaccination.
 Oxygen therapy, still one of the best treatments available for severe cases, has not been strategically prioritised despite its critical importance.
 Testing did receive political attention but has been a bottleneck in many countries.

 Identifying inexpensive, widely available, and effective therapies against COVID-19 is, therefore, of great importance.
-Current effective and inexpensive therapies include corticosteroids (dexamethasone) the potentially useful serotonin re-uptake inhibitor (SSRI) fluvoxamine.
+Current established effective and inexpensive therapies are largely limited to corticosteroids (dexamethasone, budesonide.
 However, access to potent anti-inflammatory agents such as tocilizumab, or the antivirals remdesivir, manuprivir, or recently approved ritonavir/nirmatrelvir is lacking.

 <figure>